corpnewt/MountEFI/README.md

 # MountEFI
-A more robust edition of my previous MountEFI script
+An *even* more robust edition of my previous MountEFI scripts.

-Added my usual collection of disk functions - plus some experimentation with callback functions.

 -

-~~Todo:~~

-~~In the future, I plan to allow input/output based on another script.~~

-__Feature added.__  Other scripts can now call this script to do a silent mount - and receive a 0 on succes, or 1 (or higher) on failure.
+Other scripts can call this script to do a silent mount - and receive a 0 on succes, or 1 (or higher) on failure.

-For example:  If another script calls `MountEFI -mount disk0s1` then my script would mount without user interaction, and return a 0 on success, or a 1 on failure.
+For example:  If another script calls `MountEFI.command disk0` then my script would mount without user interaction, and return a 0 on success, or a 1 on failure.
+This can also take multiple EFIs to mount - `MountEFI.command disk0 / disk3` would mount the EFIs connected to `disk0`, the boot drive (`/`), and `disk3` if they exist.

 ***